Online application form

 All music applicants must complete an online application for admission to McGill University.
 The following sections within the application, are specifically applicable to music applicants:

 - Music Information: you can use this area to describe your musical experience including performance and theoretical studies.

 - Statement of Intent: briefly tell us about yourself, describing why you would like to study music and where you see yourself in the future once you have completed your degree.
 There is no specific length required but you can copy and paste up to 2000 characters in this field.
 Applicants to the Sound Recording prerequisite courses should use this field to state their interest in these courses and why.

 - One Music Reference Letter (letter must be emailed by referee).
 See below for instructions for referees.

-- We need unofficial transcripts from all academic institutions you have attended, unless you are a CEGEP or Ontario high school student applying through OUAC.
-We will only ask for your official transcripts (sent to us by the institution directly) if you receive an offer of admission.
+- Upload unofficial transcripts from all academic institutions you attended, unless you are a CEGEP or Ontario high school student applying through OUAC.
+Official transcripts will only be required if offered admission.

 - Audition material

 - Prepare a recorded audition if you cannot participate in on-campus auditions.

 - You may be required to demonstrate profiency in English.
 Visit McGill's Applying website to find out if this applies to you.